Vintageinfo – All About Vintage Lighting

 Other versions: This glass drop pendant lamp exists in several colours.

-This pendant lamp was sold by many companies.
-Among others: Louis Poulsen, Nordisk Solar, Philips, Lightcraft Of California.
-It was a big succes and was made for a very long time.
-Rotaflex made a very similar ribbed plastic pendant lamp.
+This pendant lamp was sold by many different companies, including Louis Poulsen, Nordisk Solar, Philips and Lightcraft of California.
+It was a major commercial success and remained in production for a long period of time.
+Rotaflex produced a very similar ribbed plastic pendant lamp, and the Belgian company Massive also issued its own version.
+These later variants can usually be recognised by their wooden ceiling canopy.

 Louis Poulsen